The JACL Story & Anthem~ funky rock ~ 2006-03-23

-This is my first commercial project, The Japanese American Citizen's League Credit Union Story.
-The audio is a rock version I made of the official JACL hymn and is featured during the closing credits on the video.
+This is a song I arranged and recorded for my first documentary project, The Japanese American Citizen's League Credit Union Story.
+It's a rock version of the JACL Hymn and it plays during the closing credits on the video.

 There was a dream my father dreamed for me: